cejiogu/IthacaEats/README.md

 ### Challenges
 Understanding the frontend portion of the application proved especially challenging, since this was my first time working with Kotlin and Android Studio.
 Notably, the actual Kotlin language was easier to understand than the logic to AndroidStudio's GUIs, as the Kotlin language was reminiscent of Java, while the GUI aspect was entirely new.
 After spending time to especially study AndroidStudio, I became more comfortable with using views.

+The development of this application likewise encouraged me to further review my knowledge of relational databases, especially in regards to implementing them using SQLAlchemy.
+I particularly had to review several parameters for the ```relationship()``` (namely the ```back_populates``` and the ```secondary``` parameters).

 ### Insights
+- I reviewed much SQL Alchemy during the development of the backend API of the application,
 ### Aspirations
 - Implement authentication feature into backend of application
 - Implement feature to use multiple labels to sort restaurants